thediveo/thediveo.github.io/docs/art/incontinentainers.md

 ## Namespaces

-Linux kernel namespaces are often seen as VM-like sandboxing.
-Au contraire, I like to think of them rather as "partitioning" certain OS resources, such as processes, network stacks, and views into the virtual file system.
+Linux kernel namespaces are often seen as VM-like sandboxing. _Au contraire_, I like to think of them rather as "partitioning" certain OS resources, such as processes, network stacks, and views into the virtual file system.
 And no, I didn't forgot the plural-s with "file system".